Relocate non-root aggregates and NAS data LIFs owned by node 1 to node 2

 Contributors Download PDF of this page

 Before you can replace node1 with node3, you must move the non-root aggregates and NAS data LIFs from node1 to node2 before eventually moving node1’s resources to node3.

 The operation should already be paused when you begin the task; you must manually resume the operation.

 Remote LIFs handle traffic to SAN LUNs during the upgrade procedure.
 Moving SAN LIFs is not necessary for cluster or service health during the upgrade.
 You must verify that the LIFs are healthy and located on appropriate ports after you bring node3 online.

 |The home owner for the aggregates and LIFs are not modified; only the current -owner is modified.|

-Resume the aggregate relocation and NAS data LIF move operations by using the following command:
+Resume the aggregate relocation and NAS data LIF move operations:

 system controller replace resume